-Spending the night in a World Heritage Site has a very special appeal.
-In the evening, when the last rays of sunshine stream through the trees or the mist rises from the meadows early in the morning, the park has a special charm.
-Visitors who want to experience the landscape garden for more than just a day and in complete peace and quiet can choose from four holiday apartments in the castle’s outlying estate.
+Spending the night in the World Heritage Site has a very special charm.
+When the last rays of sunlight shine through the treetops in the evening or the mist rises from the meadows early in the morning, the park unfolds a special magic.
+For visitors who want to experience the landscape garden for more than just a day and in complete peace and quiet, there are four vacation apartments available in the castle antebellum.

 Geopark Muskau Arch (UNESCO Global Geopark)

 The Muskau Folded Arch is considered one of the most beautiful pronounced push moraines in Central Europe.
 In 2015 the cultural and old mining region officially became a UNESCO Global Geopark.
 It has the shape of a large horseshoe and transcends borders from Brandenburg via Saxony to Poland.
 The river Neisse flows through the middle of it and cuts up to 30 metres deep into the land.
 Raw materials mining left behind a large number of attractive lakes in the area, some of which shimmer with magnificent colours.
 About 340,000 years ago, when thick blocks of ice moved south from Scandinavia, a glacier in what is now Lusatia drove the bedrock to a depth of 300 metres.
 Layers that were originally horizontal were then folded and erected.
 Lignite, clay and glass sand were pulled up from the depths.
 Dry sandy plateaus alternate with humid and swampy depressions. www.muskauer-faltenbogen.de